 20 July 2018

-ATTRACTIVE CITIES: Successes and Conflicts
+Attractive Cities: Successes and Conflicts

-The summer school will also provide tours in specific places and “hot-spots” within the two cities in order to corroborate the theoretical part with the empirical field.
+The summer school will also provide tours in specific places and hot-spots within the two cities, in order to corroborate the theoretical part with the empirical field.

 Prof. Giampaolo Nuvolati